MontFerret/pyfer/README.md

 # PyFer

-This repository intend of to help you to use [ferret](https://github.com/MontFerret/ferret) from python.
-We build c-library from golang source and write class wrapper.
+This project aims to help you use [Ferret](https://github.com/MontFerret/ferret) using Python.
+It's a wrapper around Ferret's C library compiled with CGo.

 # Installation